 And that's it!
 You now have a beautiful farmhouse wreath for spring.
-Hang it on your front door or anywhere else in your home that could use a little bit of springtime cheer.
+Hang it on your front door or anywhere else in your home that could use some springtime cheer.

 Decorating your home for spring doesn't need to be complicated or expensive.
 Take a look around your home and outdoors for natural materials.
-Branches, flowers, leaves, twigs, and vines are a great way to get started.
+Branches, flowers, leaves, twigs, and vines are great ways to start.

-For more inspiration, check out our post on Mason Jar Crafts for All Seasons, our Homestead DIY Homemade board over on Pinterest and follow us on Instagram!
+For more inspiration, check out our Mason Jar Crafts for All Seasons post and our Homestead DIY Homemade board on Pinterest, and follow us on Instagram!